Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: A Homogeneity Axiom

 \section{A Homogeneity Axiom}

 We begin by establishing a characterization of the proportional division value based on a homogeneity axiom.
-This axiom requires that if the worth of the grand coalition is multiplied by some factor, then each player’s payoff is multiplied by the same factor.
-Equivalently, the solution is homogeneous of degree one with respect to the worth of the grand coalition.
-The axiom guarantees that no player’s relative share changes merely because the overall ``size of the pie'' has been rescaled.
-It can therefore be viewed as a consistent criterion, ensuring that the solution remains consistent across different scales of the cooperative surplus (or deficit). \\
+This axiom concerns how a solution responds when the grand coalition worth is rescaled while all other coalition worths are kept fixed.
+It requires each player's payoff to be multiplied by the same factor as the grand coalition worth.
+Equivalently, the solution is homogeneous of degree one with respect to the grand coalition worth.
+Thus, the axiom captures scale invariance with respect to the aggregate value available to the grand coalition: no player's relative share changes merely because the overall ``size of the pie'' has been rescaled.